schuermannator/live-wait-sse/README.md

 - [ ] Add times to Rust client
 - [ ] Make you're up next alert and/or the current student with how long they have been in OH
 - [ ] Implement enter key for joining queue
+- [ ] Add hours parsing for waittimes